 - Anemia tests — If a doctor suspects a person has anemia, a condition where the patient lacks enough healthy red blood cells to carry adequate oxygen to the body’s tissues, a blood test is ordered.
 This may include a hemoglobin and hematocrit test, commonly called an H and H test.

 Various medical professionals can collect blood and urine specimens that the medical laboratory technician analyzes.

 The analysis is typically performed by a medical laboratory technician for simpler tests.
 A medical laboratory scientist or even a pathologist may perform more complex testing.

-What Training is Required to Collect Specimens and Analyze Them?
+What Training is Required to Collect Specimens & Analyze Them?

 To become a medical laboratory technician, a person needs to earn a Medical Laboratory Technician associate degree from an accredited institution.
 Brookline College offers an excellent program enabling students to earn their Medical Laboratory Technician degree in as few as 64 weeks.

 The final step is to acquire a license in the state you want to work, although not all states require this.

 A wide range of testing equipment is used, and the equipment can vary with the lab’s size and function.
 Below is a list of the possible lab equipment used by the medical laboratory technicians: